6.09.2016

 Collages with typed captions

 3rd grade discussed ways sounds are made by musical instruments they know and looked at alternative instruments online: WheelharpMarble Machine.
 They sketched invented instruments with labels or manuals on how they work.
-Then reviewed how to make a ceramic whistle and sculpted their instruments.
+After reviewing how to make a ceramic whistle they sculpted their instruments.

-A question about a hypothetical fashion show began a sculpture assignment.
+A question about a hypothetical fashion show began a freestanding sculpture assignment.
 Classes discussed Neoclassical style as well as a Duane Hanson sculpture seen on a visit to the Whitney Museum.
-They engineered armatures, casted paper mache, and finally painted and collaged fabric.
+They engineered armatures, cast paper mache, painted, cut and collaged fabric.

 Aphrodite